We are safe because we have a virus scanner and a firewall!

-The malicious code was embedded in an existing file.
+The malicious code was embedded into an existing file.

 Detection rate 23/62

-By now it should be clear that virus scanners are looking for certain schemes in the files.
+By now, it should be clear that virus scanners look for certain schemes in the files.
 For the above result, I injected the malicious code into an existing executable file (firefox.exe in this case).
 This leads to the frightening result that the detection rate was halved again.

 # Stage 4: Exotic file